lucasjmagee/3D-Discrete-Morse-Graph-Reconstruction/README.md

 #### Description

-Converts DIPHA persistence diagram to .txt format for use by Discrete Morse Graph Reconstruction program
+Converts DIPHA persistence diagram to .txt format for use by Discrete Morse Graph Reconstruction program.
+The DIPHA program includes a matlab function to read in binary output file of program to visualize persistence diagram.
+This matlab function is a modified version meant to convert the dipha output of a subregion into a usable format for the DM-graph reconstruction program.

 #### Python Function